 Image: "Gran calavera eléctrica" (Grand electric skull) by José Guadalupe Posada

-This artilce was posted on Monday, July 9th, 2012 at 10:40 am and is filed under American Kids Songs, Arts and Crafts, Children's Songs, Countries & Cultures, England, English, English Children's Songs, Halloween, Halloween Songs, Holiday Songs, Holidays Around the World, Illustrations, Languages, The Hearse Song, USA.
+This article was posted on Monday, July 9th, 2012 at 10:40 am and is filed under American Kids Songs, Arts and Crafts, Children's Songs, Countries & Cultures, England, English, English Children's Songs, Halloween, Halloween Songs, Holiday Songs, Holidays Around the World, Illustrations, Languages, The Hearse Song, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.